 For brevity we shall again use the convention of thinking of the individual as though it had a conscious purpose.
 As before, we shall hold in the back of our mind that this is just a figure of speech.
 A body is really a machine blindly programmed by its selfish genes.

 Now I remember what made me skeptical about anything you needed maths to understand!
-Reading the text of Ronald Fisher’s “Genetical Theory of Natural Selection” I found he omitted a key equation, one that summed up the negative contributions to fitness of masses of harmful mutations and the positive contributions of occasional beneficial mutations and showed the result to be positive.
-Only such an equation could “prove” natural selection worked.
-Then he goes on to use his “population statistics” to make a case for eugenics.
+Reading the text of Ronald Fisher’s “Genetical Theory of Natural Selection” I found he omitted a key equation, one that summed up the much larger negative contributions to fitness of masses of harmful mutations and the lesser positive contributions of occasional beneficial mutations.
+Only if the result was positive could such an equation “prove” natural selection worked.
+But, rather than linger over such a cacluation he goes on instead to use his “population statistics” to make a case for eugenics.
 Hmmm!
 It does pay to check the maths.

 This review is of the Kindle Edition of the 30th Anniversary edition.
 Published by Oxford University Press.